Uniswap/interface/README.md

 #### When to define a migration

-Anytime Redux state properties are renamed or deleted.
-Migrations are not necessary when properties are added, though you should update the latest schema within the `schema.ts` file.
+Anytime a slice is added or Redux state properties are renamed or deleted.
+Migrations are not necessary when properties are added to an existing slice, though you should update the latest schema within the `schema.ts` file.

 #### How to migrate